Froodooo/froodooo.github.io/_posts/2021-07-27-ask-more-than-you-tell.md

 They know what questions to ask, letting other people find the answers themselves.
 A good coach has another pair of eyes and ears that look and listen to a situation and ask questions.
 They can judge a situation from a helicopter's view.
 They know how to trigger people to approach situations in another, better way.

 A development coach turns out to be more of a questioner than a provider of answers.
 A person who asks more than he tells.

+Read more about <a href="https://review.firstround.com/the-25-micro-habits-of-high-impact-managers" target="_blank">the 25 micro-habits of high-impact managers</a>.